AdguardTeam/tsurlfilter/packages/examples/tswebextension-mv3/README.md

 4. Cosmetic rules at now applies with huge (about 2 seconds) latency.

-5. **Declarative filtering log.** You can open the developer tools, go to the "AdGuard" tab, and see what declarative network rules have been applied to the page.
+5. To see what declarative network rules have been applied to the page - open console of service worker from extension page.